ary-developers/github-campus-expert-training-for-madilraza/community-leader-skills/03-information-design/README.md

 <img src="https://github.com/mozzadrella.png" href="https://github.com/mozzadrella" title="mozzadrella" width="150"></img>

-@mozzadrella is an Instructional Designer at GitHub Education.
+@mozzadrella is Director, GitHub Education and manages the GitHub Education team.
+Prior to that, she was Instructional Designer at GitHub Education.
 Her clients and partners include: Mozilla, littleBits, NYU MuseEdLab.
 Master’s in Educational Technology from Harvard, Former researcher at the MIT Media Lab.

 ## Video 📹